Michael van Koesveld

 Principal

-Michael is strategic leader with over 15 years’ experience working in partnership with human services, health, justice, emergency management and community-led organisations to achieve better community outcomes.
+Michael is strategic leader with almost 20 years’ experience working in partnership with human services, health, emergency management and community-led organisations to achieve better community outcomes.

-He has a track record of supporting government and non-government organisations to navigate change and achieve ambitious objectives in challenging contexts in Australia, Africa, the Middle East, South-East Asia and Europe.
-He is also a trusted facilitator, leading consultation and mediation processes with complex stakeholders, including people with lived experience, policymakers, services providers and community leaders.
+He has a track record of supporting government and non-government organisations to navigate disruption, drive change and achieve ambitious objectives in challenging contexts in Australia, Africa, the Middle East, South-East Asia and Europe.
+He is also a trusted facilitator, leading consultation, negotiation and mediation processes with complex stakeholders, including people with lived experience, policymakers, services providers and community leaders.

 Influential work